mahdi-shafiei/STAT-4830/section/1/notes.md

 PyTorch can compute derivatives automatically.
 You write the loss as code, and PyTorch produces the derivative with respect to variables you mark as trackable.

+In such (reverse mode) *autodifferentiation* software, we call the evaluation of the loss function on a given input a **forward pass**.
+We call the computation of the derivative, on the other hand, the **backward pass**.

 In this lecture we will treat a **single scalar** $x$ as our parameter.
 In PyTorch, even a scalar is represented as a tensor.

 ### What is a tensor here?